ysaito8015/katacoda-scenarios/gorgonia-tutorials/gorgonia-tutorial-01/step1.md

 ## Run the code

-First, you have to run below
+First, you have to run below,

 `go mod tidy`{{execute}}

-then run script
+then run script.

 `go run ./main.go`{{execute}}

-We will get `4.5`
+We will get `4.5`.